-The 250,000 acre estate offered guest houses, massive gardens, impressive ranch lands, a zoo, incredible swimming pools, and breathtaking views of California’s rugged coastline.
-The outdoor Neptune Pool, named for the Roman God of the Sea, was built using Roman columns from the 1st-4th centuries and was a crowd favorite.
-Casa Grande, the main house, is home to impressive bell towers that give the property a church-like look.
-Hearst Castle’s grounds are adorned with fruit trees, boxwood hedges, a variety of palms, and blooming azaleas which offer beauty at every turn.
+Casa Grande, the main house, is home to impressive bell towers that give the property a church-like look, as well as 115 rooms, 38 of which are bedrooms.
+Hearst Castle’s grounds are adorned with fruit trees, boxwood hedges, a variety of palms, and blooming azaleas, which offered beauty at every turn.

-Hearst San Simeon State Historical Monument, as it is now referred to, houses a large visitor center filled with exhibits and includes a movie theater, shopping, and food.
-Around 750,000 people visit annually.
-I bought some terrific t-shirts for a decent price in the gift shop and it was one of the better museum quality gift shops I have been in.
-Guided tours run 8AM- 5PM daily except Thanksgiving, New Years Day, and Christmas.
+Hearst San Simeon State Historical Monument (as it is now referred to) housed a large visitor center filled with exhibits and included a movie theater, shopping, and food.
+Around 750,000 people visit Hearst Castle annually.

-My Favorite Fact: The Hearst Castle dining room was inspiration for the one at Hogwarts in the “Harry Potter” films.
+Fun Fact: The Hearst Castle dining room was the inspiration for the one at Hogwarts in the “Harry Potter” films.

 Check out our other California posts: